peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  <code>java.util.UUID</code> (or <code>UUID</code> in Java), returns a UUID object if
- possible.</li> <li>Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-argument constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows:</li> <li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
+ possible.</li> <li>Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-parameter constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter (if any) allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows:</li> <li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
 Eligible setters also include public, nonstatic, non- <code>readonly</code> fields.
 If a class has two properties and/or fields of the form "X" and "IsX", where